Welcome to Richard Milner’s

 It is a remarkable naturalist-artist’s life,full of his love of animals, fascination with the remote past, the joy of creation, and the despair of gradually losing his sight.
 Also, Knight fans have sent us photos of his wonderful artworks from far and near that have never before been published.

 I was deeply delighted that Rhoda Knight Kalt chose me to assemble this treasury of her grandfather’s artistic legacy, which includes his wonderful wildlife renderings as well as the classic prehistoric scenes.
 Knight’s surviving private letters and papers, many of which we have published for the first time, are also fascinating.
-Go to the Charles R. Knight page.

 Steve Gould and I became serious Knight fans when we were still kids, in those days long before Jurassic Park, when Charles R. Knight’s dinosaurs were “THE Dinosaurs.”
 I was given the moniker “Dino” in the schoolyard, and Steve was dubbed “Fossilface.”
 The late, lamented Harvard Professor S. J. Gould dedicated one of his last books to me—so this one’s for you, Fossilface!
 (See my memoir “Farewell, Fossilface” () from Skeptic magazine.)